Detroit Autorama: History

 Starting in the early 70s, the MHRA began to incorporate other exhibitions and attractions to Autorama.
 This included Soap Box Derbies, an MPC Model Car Contest, and the Miss Autorama Contest.
 The show also began incorporating live acts.
 Celebrities including Wolf Man Jack, Adam West, Mark Hamill, and Lou Ferringo all made autograph appearances at Autorama during the 70's.
 Bob Seger performed at three Autoramas in the early 70's.
-Mitch Ryder, Alice Cooper, Bo Diddley, and Chubby Checker also performed during show weekends in the 1970's.
+Mitch Ryder, Alice Cooper, Bo Diddley, and Chubby Checker also performed during show weekends in the 1970s.

 Builder Jerry Pennington's rear-engine Corvette (Scorpion) and hand-built custom street rod (Devilfish) with their velvet interiors and sharp body lines rank among the most over-the-top and iconic Ridler cars ever built.
 1974's event was a first for Autorama, as Wimauma, Florida's Don Campbell and his '27 Ford became the first out-of-state entry to capture the Ridler Award.
 The decade was then capped-off with a series of six Ford T-bucket Ridler winners.
 The roadster trend continued throughout the 1980s, with nine of the next ten Ridler winners being '29 through '34 Fords.
 The first non-roadster to win the Ridler since 1973 was Dale Hunt's late-model Pro Stock Pontiac Grand Am at the 34th annual Detroit Autorama in 1986.
 Hunt's Grand Am remains one of only two Pro Stock cars to have won the Ridler (the other being Bob Rizzoli's '92 Mercedes 560 SEC).